alopezrivera/mpl_plotter/README.md

 - Allow for any and all further customization with regular Matplotlib if needed

 As a result, MPL Plotter is built with Matplotlib compatibility in mind: its capabilities expand when used in combination.
-Keep reading to see them in action!
+Check the last chapter to see them in action!

 ---

 There's three ways to use MPL Plotter:
 - Calls to the 2D and 3D plotting classes.
 - Using presets, either those shipped with the library, or custom ones.
-- Calling the "decorator" `custom_canvas` class.
-This class won't plot anything, but rather allow you to create a customized canvas on which to plot using Matplotlib.

-The first will be covered in Sections 4 and 5, from basic usage to in depth customization.
-The base output and API stability of all base methods can be seen in Section 6.
-The latter two, in Section 8.

-Say goodbye to hours getting your plots in shape!

 # 2. Install